CodeOwnerSAU/ICDE-2025-AIL/README.md

 OptimalID represents the optimal algorithm that has been assigned to the current query.

 Then, preprocessing is carried out using preprocess.py, and the model is trained based on the hyperparameters in HYPERPARAMETERS.py.

+## 🔥 One-Click Launch

+We propose a novel perspective for addressing problems based on feature-driven solutions.
+If applicable to your research domain, we encourage you to give it a try!